OD Meaning in Text Casual, Slang, or Something Else?

-In this guide, you’ll learn exactly what OD means in text, how people use it, where it shows up most, and how you can use it naturally without sounding odd (pun intended 😉).
+In this guide, we’ll clearly explain what OD means in texting, where people use it, and how you can understand (and use) it confidently in everyday conversations.

 What Does OD Mean in Text?